RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Plants/Wrapreed.md

 > [!note]
 > This page is a stub and has more information that can be added.

-> [!warning]
-> This page is a Template.
-This block, and others like it in the page, should be removed.
-Tags, page name, TOC, and others should be modified as necessary.

 Wrapreed is an aquatic plant found off the coast of oceanic climates.
 It is a dangerous carnivorous plant known for drowning beachgoers.
 # Etymology